Goth3112/Goth3112/README.md

-- 👋 Hi, I’m @Goth3112
+- 👋 Hi, I’m Void.
+The Nihility beyond radical.
-- 👀 I’m don't know what to do with my life
+- 👀 I’m bring the emptiness to the world
-- 🌱 I’m currently living a slow life
+- 🌱 I’m currently living in the Desolated World
-- 💞️ I'm enjoying being alone tho
+- 💞️ I'm enjoying being null.
 - 📫 How to reach me?
 Who knows!
-Ask the God please!
+God Only Knows!

 <!---
 Goth3112/Goth3112 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.